chunwangpro/textual-information-extraction-and-numeric-processing/README.md

 # From data to wealth: textual information extraction and numeric processing

+Sunshine Company wants to get advice on the sale strategies on their three products based on data from Amazon.com, especially the time-based patterns.
+In doing so, we did the following work and provided substantial and detailed conclusions.

 This is our solution to MCM-2020 Problem C:

 - **Problem description:**  2020_MCM_Problem_C.pdf